timothydimasi/Python_Projects/README.md

 ### Django
 There are two projects housed in this folder.
-The first is called DjangoUniversity and its purpose was to become more comfortable with creating a project with Django/Pycharm.
+The first is called DjangoUniversity and its purpose was to help me become more comfortable with creating a project with Django/Pycharm.
 The second is djangoCheckbook and it allows the user to create profiles and transactions specific to each profile.

 ### File Transfer